guilhermealvino/guilhermealvino/README.md

 ### Hi 👋.
 Eu sou o Guilherme Alvino

 - I ❤ Tecnology
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on SRE
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python and .Net
 - 📩 guilhermealvi9@gmail.com
 <!--
 **guilhermealvino/guilhermealvino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.